Elishamadeit/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete all files in directory
+Create three directories in one directory